dypsilon/frontend-dev-bookmarks/workflow/code-editors.md

 + **[Brackets](http://brackets.io/)**: An open source code editor for the web, written in JavaScript, HTML and CSS.
 + **[Notepad++](https://notepad-plus-plus.org/)**: Notepad++ is a free (as in "free speech" and also as in "free beer") source code editor and Notepad replacement that supports several languages.
 Running in the MS Windows environment, its use is governed by GPL License
 + **[Visual Studio Code](https://code.visualstudio.com/)**: Build and debug modern web and cloud applications.
 VS Code is free and available on your favorite platform - Linux, Mac OSX, and Windows.
++ **[Sublime 3 Text Editor](https://www.sublimetext.com/)**: Sublime Text is a sophisticated text editor for code, markup and prose.
+You'll love the slick user interface, extraordinary features and amazing performance.

 ------------------